 - 1.1 This report outlines the revenue financial monitoring position for the end of the 2016/17 financial year for Joint Strategic Committee, Adur District and Worthing Borough Councils.
-At the time of publication of this report, the Statement of Accounts are in the process of being audited and the figures reflect any agreed changes.
-Any further adjustments that emerge as the audit proceeds will be reported to members later in the year. - 1.2 Information is also provided in respect of earmarked reserves for the 2 constituent authorities.
-The 2016/17 capital outturn is reported separately elsewhere on the agenda. - 1.3 The Joint Strategic Committee is asked to agree and recommend to Adur District and Worthing Borough Councils:- - The proposals for dealing with any net underspend or overspend on the revenue accounts by making transfers to various reserves; and - The carry forward of certain revenue budgets to allow projects to be completed in 2017/18. - 1.4 The following appendices have been attached to this report: - (i) Appendix 1 (a) Joint Summary of 2016/17 Outturn - (ii) Appendix 2 (a) Adur District Council - Summary of 2016/17 Outturn Adur District Council - Use of Earmarked Reserves (b) - (iii) Appendix 3 (a) Worthing Borough Council - Summary of 2016/17 Outturn - Worthing Borough Council Use of Earmarked (b) Reserves - Appendix 4 HRA Summary (iv)
+At the time of publication of this report, the Statement of Accounts are still to be audited.
+Any changes that emerge as the audit proceeds will be reported to members later in the year. - 1.2 Information is also provided in respect of earmarked reserves for the 2 constituent authorities.
+The 2016/17 capital outturn is reported separately elsewhere on the agenda. - 1.3 The Joint Strategic Committee is asked to agree and recommend to Adur District and Worthing Borough Councils:- - The proposals for dealing with any net underspend or overspend on the revenue accounts by making transfers to various reserves; and - The carry forward of certain revenue budgets to allow projects to be completed in 2017/18. - 1.4 The following appendices have been attached to this report: - (i) Appendix 1 (a) Joint Summary of 2016/17 Outturn - (ii) Appendix 2 (a) Adur District Council Summary of 2016/17 Outturn (b) Adur District Council - Use of Earmarked Reserves - (iii) Appendix 3 (a) Worthing Borough Council Summary of 2016/17 Outturn - (b) Worthing Borough Council Use of Earmarked Reserves - (iv) Appendix 4 HRA Summary